Alimony and the Self-Support Goal

 Read more questions frequently answered by divorce attorneys

 The self-support goal interacts squarely with the "change of circumstances" doctrine that governs most divorce proceedings to modify a prior alimony award in Del Mar.
 For example, in In re Marriage of West, a supported spouse’s decision to abandon her teaching career and take a different career path constituted a material change of circumstances that justified reconsideration of support.
 Furthermore, divorce attorneys will note that in In re Marriage of Shaughnessy, the appellate court affirmed a trial court's order to modify an alimony award entered ten years prior, that cut the alimony award in half in ten months, and set a termination date in fourteen months.
 Among other things, the supported spouse and her divorce lawyer argued that the court had ignored the "change of circumstances" that justified reconsideration of support.
 Furthermore, in In re Marriage of Shaughnessy, the appellate court affirmed a trial court's order to modify an alimony award entered ten years prior, that cut the alimony award in half in ten months, and set a termination date in fourteen months.
 Among other things, the supported spouse argued that the court had ignored the "change of circumstances" doctrine.
-The appellate court responded that the "change of circumstance" was her post-divorce "failure to diligently pursue retraining in order to attempt to become self-supporting," and continued:
+The appellate court responded that the "change of circumstance" was her post-divorce "failure to diligently pursue restraining in order to attempt to become self-supporting," and continued:

-In this case, the trial court could reasonably have found that Michelle had the immediate capacity to earn $30,000 per year, and that if she had opted for retraining as she was directed to do in 2003, her earnings would likely exceed $30,000 per year in the future.
+In this case, the trial court could reasonably have found that Michelle had the immediate capacity to earn $30,000 per year, and that if she had opted for restraining as she was directed to do in 2003, her earnings would likely exceed $30,000 per year in the future.
 In addition, the trial court was presented with new information that Michelle had been receiving $20,000 per year from her parents, that she owned liquid assets with a value of approximately $517,000 and that the equity in her house exceeded $400,000.
 Further, by the time the court entered its order reducing and then terminating spousal support, Michelle had been receiving spousal support for approximately 10 years.
 The trial court could have reasonably concluded that in view of all of these circumstances, Michelle could become, and should become, sufficiently self-supporting within the dates the court set for the reduction and termination of spousal support.

 Might the evidence in Shaughnessy be understood by lawyers to suggest that the supported spouse's bad faith was the basis for this decision?
 Perhaps; but, at least in earlier times, there was no requirement that the supported spouse's failure to exercise diligence in becoming self-supporting must have been in bad faith to constitute grounds for modification of an alimony award post-divorce.